Trott/solr-proxy/README.md

 SolrProxy.start();
 ```

+You can pass a port number as the first argument to `start()`.
+You may pass a
+falsy value (such as `null` or `undefined`) if you wish to use the port number
+specified in the options object (second argument).

-You can pass an options object as the first parameter to `start()`.
+You can pass an options object as the second argument to `start()`.

 ```js
 var defaultOptions = {